wso2/docs-ei/en/micro-integrator/docs/develop/create-multi-maven-project.md

 # Creating a Maven Multi Module Project

-A Maven Multi Module (MMM) project allows you to manage multiple projects such as Config projects, Composite Application projects, and Registry Resource projects as a single entity paving the way to a seamless **CI/CD** pipeline.
+A Maven Multi Module (MMM) project allows you to manage multiple projects such as Config projects, Composite Application projects, and Registry Resource projects as a single entity.

+The MMM project is the parent project in an integration solution and the subprojects are added as modules.
+By building the parent MMM project, you can build all the subprojects in the integration solution simultaneously.
+This allows you to seamlessly push your integration solutions to a **CI/CD** pipeline.
 Therefore, it is recommended as a best practice to create your Config project and other projects inside an MMM project.

-The Maven Multi Module project is the parent project in an integration solution.
-The subprojects are added as modules.
-Therefore, when you build the MMM project, all the projects that are in the MMM project get built.

 ## Creating the Maven Multi Module Project
 Follow the steps given below.